ArcelorMittal SA's shares fall on government snub

-The programme, designed to benefit local manufacturers, has made an exception in the case of locally produced steel because of the dominance of ArcelorMittal in the domestic market.
+The program, designed to benefit local manufacturers, has made an exception in the case of locally produced steel because of the dominance of ArcelorMittal in the domestic market.

 The company, the local unit of the global giant of the same name, said in a statement that its exclusion "... may unfortunately lead to further job losses in certain sectors of the steel industry."